playframework/playframework/documentation/manual/javaGuide/tutorials/zentasks/JavaGuide2.md

 ## Introduction to Ebean

 The model layer has a central position in a play application (and in fact in all well designed applications).
-It is the demain-specific representation of the information on which the application operates.
+It is the domain-specific representation of the information on which the application operates.
 As we want to create a task management system, the model layer will contain classes like `User`, `Project` and `Task`.

 Because most model objects need to survive between application restarts, we have to save them in a persistent datastore.
 A common choice is to use a relational database.
 But because Java is an object oriented language, we will use an **Object Relational Mapper** to help reduce the impedance mismatch.